kumahq/kuma-website/docs/docs/0.5.0/policies/mutual-tls.md

         conf:
           caCert:
             RSAbits: 2048
-            expiration: 10y
+            expiration: 87600h
 ```

-You will apply the configuration with `kubectl apply -f [..]`.
+We will apply the configuration with `kubectl apply -f [..]`.
 :::

 ::: tab "Universal"